 use Mercurial to directly clone the repository you’re interested in

-using its URL, as given above.
+using its URL, as given below.
 For example, to use the command line to

 mozilla-central into a directory called